List of Shortland Street characters introduced in 2016: Kate Hannah

 In May, with Kylie dealing with a miscarriage, and Nicole hit by Finn, and suffered broken femur, Kate and Vinnie are next in line to take over as Director of Nursing.
 But Nicole was well enough to resume her duties.

 On 25 June 2018 Blue returned to celebrate her birthday, but Kate was abducted by the serial rapist just as she finished work and was in the carpark trying to buy extra supplies for home.
 Kate fought him off, so she wasn't raped, but she still suffered broken orbital bone, which prompted Blue to move back in to live with the Hannahs.
 Nicole and her actually felt more insecure and paranoid over the extra security measures put in place by Te Rongopai.

 In 2018 cliffhanger, she was also involved in the plane crashed, which eventually killed Mo, after Mo died, she had been in an on-and-off relationship with Chris Warner while she found out she is pregnant with a child of Mo.
 This storyline was actually written in lieu of Laurel's real-life pregnancy.
 After Koru, a baby boy was born in June, 2019, she decided to leave with him to live with Mo's extended family.
 Kate returned with her baby to support her son Blue on 11 October 2019.

 Kate would return briefly in 2022.
 Kate would make several appears in 2023, now working at Central Hospital.
 Kate appears briefly in January working alongside stepson Jack whilst he temporarily worked at Central’s emergency department.
 Kate next appears in December, having been brought in as a patient following an assault.
-Kate reveals she now a Nurse practitioner at Central and collaborates with Shortland Street CEO Esther Walker over a joint response to an ongoing drug crisis.
+Kate reveals she now a Nurse practitioner at Central and collaborates with Shortland Street CEO Esther Samuels over a joint response to an ongoing drug crisis.
 Kate is last seen as an attendee at Chris Warner’s New Years Eve boat party.